Jua91/Python_challenge/README.md

   * The greatest increase in profits (date and amount) over the entire period
   * The greatest decrease in losses (date and amount) over the entire period

-* The result looks as follows:
+* The result looks as follows
 ![Financial Analysis](images/Financial_analysis.png)

 ## PyPoll